 Zobo or Karkade is made from dried hibiscus flowers and we can confirm that the zoborodo leaf is also a dried hibiscus flower.
 Regarding the taste, you can expect a tart flavor similar to cranberry juice except it is not sour.
+How to prepare hibiscus tea has many options so add spices or leaves you love; dazzle your friends with this African drink by using its native name (Nigeria or Egypt).

 Egyptian iced tea, Karkade, is preferred on most occasions and events including weddings, festivals, and other major life events because it’s easy to create and has an exquisite taste.
+Now you see why this is a popular African drink?

 Why do Nigerians love Zobo?

 Zobo has great health benefits and you could create big portions from a small batch of the Zoborodo leaf.
 We all know language differences allow us to have different names for things, which is why Nigerians call dried hibiscus leaves Zoborodo Leaf.
+Of the many easy Nigerian recipes we present, you might notice this as well.

 Have you been to Nigeria?
 It’s hot and humid!
-Which makes this Nigerian drink the perfect beverage on a toasty day.
+Which makes this Nigerian African drink the perfect beverage on a toasty day.

 In preparing Zoborodo, some Nigerians use pineapple peels to give it flavor or add artificial flavors or sweeteners like Foster Clark (not sponsored).
 People like their zobo drink more or less concentrated.
 Keep in mind, concentrated zobo is sour and ferments quickly.